Hours of service and travel

 You can purchase either an All Modes fare or one of the special bus fares related to the REM’s commissioning, which allows you to use the REM, as appropriate to your situation and location.

 Before the arrival of the REM, I used to take a bus from the South Shore that went directly to downtown Montreal with a monthly bus pass.
-Will my pass still be accepted with the arrival of the REM?
+Is this pass still accepted?

-Monthly Bus passes will exceptionally be authorized on the REM network until July 31.
-From August 1, you'll need to buy one of the passes that allow you to take the REM, either the Tous modes (AB, ABC or ABCD) or one of the special exo or RTL bus passes.
+No. You'll need to buy one of the passes that allow you to take the REM, either an All Modes pass (AB, ABC or ABCD) or one of exo's or RTL's special bus passes.

 Some REM stations offer park-and-ride lots.
 Parking is available at Brossard and Panama stations, including both free and paid spaces.